 Applications are open all year, with quarterly funding rounds.
-Round two application deadline: 20 April 2022.

 Awesome Foundation - Glasgow

 The Glasgow Chapter of the Awesome Foundation gives '£500, no-strings-attached mini-grants to cool projects that will make the world - and Glasgow - more Awesome!'
 One £500 grant is given away every two months so you can apply any time.
 Finalists are invited to a gift night which you need to be able to attend.
 There are four criteria: